 - The Property Tax Rules Committee is responsible for all property tax rules.

-- The Sales Tax Rules Committee is responsible for sales and use tax rules as well as Hotel/Motel and Campground Sales tax rules, wine tax rules, cigarette and tobacco tax rules, beer tax rules, and Illegal Drug tax rules.
+- The Sales Tax Rules Committee is responsible for sales and use tax rules as well as hotel/motel and campground sales tax rules, wine tax rules, cigarette and tobacco tax rules, beer tax rules, illegal drug tax rules, and prepaid wireless E911 fee administrative rules.

 A temporary rule must meet strict criteria since it is effective immediately upon adoption.
 The agency will publish the text of the temporary rule in the Idaho Administrative Bulletin.
 It expires at the close of the next legislative session unless extended by concurrent resolution.